AMHD/Connecting-Raspberry-Pi-with-Firebase-Database/README.md

 3.	wget https://bootstrap.pypa.io/get-pip.py
 4.	sudo python get-pip
 5.	sudo pip install pyrebase
+6. I also had to download some files for the DHT22 sensor from github: https://github.com/adafruit/Adafruit_Python_DHT

+##### If you are done with the previous steps, you are now ready to start writing the python script.
+Take a look at the following link for the pyrebase: https://github.com/thisbejim/Pyrebase.

 ```
+# This code should be used with every script that you will be using to connect to the Firebase database.
 import pyrebase
+from firebase import firebase
 config = {
+  # You can get all these info from the firebase website.
+It's associated with your account.
   "apiKey": "apiKey",
   "authDomain": "projectId.firebaseapp.com",
   "databaseURL": "https://databaseName.firebaseio.com",